worldline/angular-training/docs/src/tooling/README.md

 ng add @angular-eslint/schematics
 ```

+This has installed dependencies and created a `.eslintrc.json` file at the root of you project, we will replace its content shortly.

 ### Open the project in VSCode

 Once the project has finished being generated and the linter is installed, open the project in VSCode by typing the following command in the folder of the search-films app: